Design strategy for a trading company

 The company had established themselves as a successful trader and broker within the energy commodity derivatives space, including producing their own software for trading in oil derivatives.
 Their aim was to increase their technology offering, leveraging output from their successful Research, Data and Media teams to increase appeal and buy-in from their customer base, which included major energy companies, as well as traders and brokers within the commodities derivatives markets.
 My goal was to identify ways in which we could increase that appeal, whilst building out the design team to support both existing projects as well as new initiatives.

-Create a way for the company to leverage their considerable domain expertise and demonstrate value to customers to increase revenue.
+Create a way for the company to leverage their considerable domain expertise and demonstrate value to customers to increase revenue, and scale the technology side of the company from its current start-up state.

 Building the foundation